mrmikeo/QAE/README.md

 REVOKEMETA - Revoke authorization to add meta data CLONE - Create new token by cloning this contract information ADDMETA - Add meta data to a contract
+VOIDMETA - Mark a previously added meta data as void
 ```

 JSON Variables: